ethersphere/ethswarm-nextjs/content/jobs/senior-software-engineer-go.md

         Your profile:
       titleSize: small
       content: |
-        - You have 5+ years of experience in a similar position & at least 3 years with GoLang
-        - You have experience in working on large-scale distributed systems
-        - Familiarity with infrastructure tools (we use k8s, helm)
-        - You follow SOLID principles
-        - You like to work in a fast paced environment
-        - Strong sense of ownership and responsibility
+        - You have a solid grasp of blockchain principles and application design considerations
-        - You manage your own time effectively and respect time constraints
+        - You are familiar with go-ethereum
         - You like to work remotely
         - You are available around the CET timezone
+        - You manage your own time effectively and respect time constraints
+        - You like to take the initiative
+        - You don’t need to google SOLID principles
         - You can express yourself fluently in English, both verbally and in writing
+        - Good grasp of distributed systems
+        - Experience with libp2p
     - template: section_item
       title: >-
         We appreciate:
       titleSize: small
       content: |
-        - You have a solid grasp of blockchain principles and application design considerations
-        - Experience with libp2p
-        - You are familiar with go-ethereum
-        - Acquaintance with cryptographic concepts
-        - Knowledge of monitoring tools (we use Grafana, Prometheus, Jaeger and OpenTracing)
         - Knowledge of Solidity
         - A passionate open-source contributor
+        - Acquaintance with cryptographic concepts
+        - Knowledge of Kubernetes, Grafana, Jaeger and OpenTracing
     - template: section_item
       title: >-
         We offer/Team perks: